cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                       Most of them are historically interesting, some are still unsolved.
-                      Two special challenges are also included: the Doppelwuerfel cipher and the HarryPotter cipher.
+                      Two special challenges are also included: the Doppelwuerfel (double column transposition) cipher
+                      and the HarryPotter cipher.

 cryptochallenges\Schmeh01-Dorabella-enc.txt
                  Schmeh02-Agapeyeff-enc.txt